 Setting up performance monitoring

 First, ensure that session replays are enabled.
-Next, navigate to the Recordings tab in PostHog.
+Next, navigate to the Session Replay tab in PostHog.
 Finally, click on the Network tab in the sidebar next to or below the replay.

 Here you'll see all the network requests that are made during the page load and user session, as well as how long they took.
 You'll also see the time taken for First Contentful Paint, DOM interactive, and Page Loaded.